 Can you talk a little more about SketchUp's role in Allied Works’ design process?

-SketchUp is a tool that we use for design studies and for visualization purposes; also, for making models that end up becoming renderings, or even drawings.
+SketchUp is a tool that we use for design studies and for visualization purposes; also, as for making models that end up becoming renderings, or even drawings.
 We export vector lines and make them into plans or elevations or sections.
-Sometimes we use it for making diagrams—actually, it’s pretty useful for making diagrams, especially in concept phases or competitions, where you need either a 3D axonometric, or a section cut perspective.
+Sometimes we use it for making diagrams—actually, it’s pretty useful for making diagrams, especially in concept phases or competitions, where you need either a 3D axonometric or a section cut perspective.
 I know we used SketchUp to make the model for the animation for the National Music Centre project, and for some extensive renderings that were done for marketing purposes.

 Ceiling construction diagram; SketchUp.